Altered Deed Close Up

-In this case a person made a photocopy of a legitimate property deed.
+In this Los Angeles County altered document case, a person made a photocopy of a legitimate property deed.
 The person used a sharp instrument to scrape off the lot and track number.
 The person used a typewriter to enter a new lot and track number then recorded the falsified deed with the county recorder.
 Because this was a photocopy of a legitimate deed, it had legitimate signatures and a a valid notary’s stamp.
 To the naked eye the deed looked valid.
 The person who created the altered deed did a very good job.

 Methodology to discover the altered deed

 At the courthouse I used a flatbed scanner to scan the deed at 800 pixels per inch (ppi).
 Both the front and back of the deed were scanned.
 When the scanned images were examined in Photoshop the details of the alterations were apparent.

 Scanning the back of the page showed the impressions of the indentations made by the typewriter.
 See the bottom image for indentations on the altered deed.
 The original numbers are visible through the scan details.